sezzle/sezzle-merchant-resources/Widgets/3-Widget Script.md

 ## Adding the Script
 Widget Script installation is the simplest product to implement, but the process varies slightly depending on the site's platform and extensions:
 - <a href="https://vimeo.com/399997792/7884c5984c" target="_blank">Shopify</a>: The Sezzle Shopify App allows the Widget team or Sezzle widget Chrome Extension to inject the script remotely, or to download the theme and add the script manually if there are additional custom product templates.
 Skip to configuration section below.
-    - If opting for local configuration, copy the code snippet from the <a href="https://dashboard.sezzle.com/merchant/checklist" target="_blank">Merchant Dashboard</a> and paste it into the bottom of the product.liquid and cart.liquid files within Edit Code.
+    - If opting for `I will install myself`, copy the code snippet from the <a href="https://dashboard.sezzle.com/merchant/checklist" target="_blank">Merchant Dashboard</a> and paste it into the bottom of the `product.liquid` and `cart.liquid` files within the Edit Code page of your Shopify admin.
 - Shopify Buy + non-Shopify storefront: The widget script will only work on the Shopify site.
-Please reference the <a href="./Static Widgets.md">Static Widgets</a> document.
+Please reference the <a href="./5-Static Widgets.md">Static Widgets</a> document for a recommended alternative.
 - WooCommerce (no pagebuilders): Check the "Show Sezzle widget" box in the extension.
-- <a href="https://vimeo.com/399937363/4349d4c7e2" target="_blank">WooCommerce + pagebuilder app</a>: Copy the code snippet from the <a href="https://dashboard.sezzle.com/merchant/checklist" target="_blank">Merchant Dashboard</a> and paste it into the bottom of the Theme Footer file within Theme Editor.
+- <a href="https://vimeo.com/399937363/4349d4c7e2" target="_blank">WooCommerce + pagebuilder app</a>: Copy the code snippet from the <a href="https://dashboard.sezzle.com/merchant/checklist" target="_blank">Merchant Dashboard</a> and paste it into the bottom of the `footer.php` or `index.php` file within the Theme Editor page or your WooCommerce admin.
-- <a href="https://vimeo.com/399935603/1b71ce2a45" target="_blank">BigCommerce</a> - Copy the code snippet from the <a href="https://dashboard.sezzle.com/merchant/checklist" target="_blank">Merchant Dashboard</a> and paste it into the bottom of the cart.html and product.html files within Edit Theme Files (file names may vary).
+- <a href="https://vimeo.com/399935603/1b71ce2a45" target="_blank">BigCommerce</a> - Copy the code snippet from the <a href="https://dashboard.sezzle.com/merchant/checklist" target="_blank">Merchant Dashboard</a> and paste it into the bottom of the `cart.html` and `product.html` files (file names may vary) within Edit Theme Files page of your BigCommerce admin.
-- <a href="https://vimeo.com/399929679/aa0791f4d9" target="_blank">3DCart</a> - Copy the code snippet from the <a href="https://dashboard.sezzle.com/merchant/checklist" target="_blank">Merchant Dashboard</a> and paste it into the bottom of the product_items.html files within Edit Template (file name may vary).
+- <a href="https://vimeo.com/399929679/aa0791f4d9" target="_blank">3DCart</a> - Copy the code snippet from the <a href="https://dashboard.sezzle.com/merchant/checklist" target="_blank">Merchant Dashboard</a> and paste it into the bottom of the `product_items.html` files (file name may vary) within the Edit Template page of your 3DCart admin.
-- Custom/Other Platforms - Copy the code snippet from the <a href="https://dashboard.sezzle.com/merchant/checklist" target="_blank">Merchant Dashboard</a> and paste it into the bottom of the code files for the product and cart pages.
+- Custom/Other Platforms - Copy the code snippet from the <a href="https://dashboard.sezzle.com/merchant/checklist" target="_blank">Merchant Dashboard</a> and paste it into the bottom of the code files that correspond to the product and cart pages.

 ## Configuration
 Once the widget script has been added, a configuration must also be put in place.